Does a felony conviction affect the right to vote in Florida?

 In the 2018 General Election, Florida voters approved Amendment 4 to the Florida Constitution, effective January 8, 2019.
 The ballot summary stated: “This amendment restores the voting rights of Floridians with felony convictions after they complete all terms of their sentence including parole or probation.
 The amendment would not apply to those convicted of murder or sexual offenses, who would continue to be permanently barred from voting unless the Governor and Cabinet vote to restore their voting rights on a case by case basis.”

 The implementation of Amendment 4 is the subject of ongoing litigation.
-For current information, see the Florida Commission on Offender Review
+For current information, see the Standards Governing Eligibility to Vote after a Felony Conviction

 What is the process to determine a voter’s status as it relates to a felony conviction?

 - The Florida Dept. of State or Clerk of Court notifies the Supervisor of a voter’s potential ineligibility

 - Within seven (7) days of receipt of the information packet, the Supervisor of Elections sends the following items to the voter: